david-a-wheeler/vim-metamath/README.md

 This is vim-metamath, a vim mode for editing [metamath](http://metamath.org/) files by David A. Wheeler.

-This is has the same goals, but is otherwise unrelated to the [marnix/metamath.vim mode](https://github.com/marnix/metamath.vim).
+This mode has the same goals, but is otherwise unrelated and much more ambitious, than
-This mode is much more ambitious and handles much more.
+[marnix/metamath.vim mode](https://github.com/marnix/metamath.vim).
-In particular, it highlights different kinds of comments.
+It handles much more, e,g., it specially highlights different kinds of comments.

 # INSTALLATION